 It is not necessary to submit an application for an alarm permit just because the site has an alarm system.
 Until the alarm site has exceeded the allowable number of alarms explained above, a permit may not be issued.
 The neighborhood services unit will contact each alarm site in writing when the site is required to obtain an alarm permit.
 Applications should not be submitted prior to receiving this notification.

-If you need more information, Contact the Neighborhood Services Unit
+If you need more information, Contact the Community Intelligence Unit